cblemaster/TodoHelper/README.md

 + See all completed todos sorted by due date descending, then by description
 + Update a todo's description
 + Update a todo's due date
-+ Toggle todo is important/is not important
++ Update a todo's importance
-+ Toggle todo is complete/is not complete
++ Update a todo's complete date
-+ Rename a category
++ Update a category’s name
 + Delete a todo
 + Delete a category
 ### Rules